gomoob/oauth.js/README.md

             // Then OAuth.JS will do what's necessary to get an OAuth 2.0 Access Token automatically

         },
+        parseErrorFn : function(xMLHttpRequest) {

+            // Parse errors returned from server side to know if they must imply OAuth 2.0 Access Token reniewal or
+            // refresh

+        },
         tokenEndpoint : 'https://myserver.com/token'
     }
 );